inBeat/inbeat-website/content/top-influencers/tiktok/food/united-kingdom/birmingham/_index.md

 ---
-title: Top 10 Food TikTok Influencers In Birmingham In 2023
+title: Top 10 Food TikTok Influencers In Birmingham In 2024
 description: >-
-  Find top food TikTok influencers in Birmingham in 2023.
+  Find top food TikTok influencers in Birmingham in 2024.
 Most popular hashtags: #fyp #food #foryou #foryoupage.
 platform: TikTok
 hits: 8
-text_top: Analyze the top-rated TikTok accounts on inBeat.
+text_top: See the best TikTok influencers on inBeat.
-text_bottom: Our platform has 8 TikTok influencers like this in Birmingham, United Kingdom for you to contact.
+text_bottom: Our search engine has 8 TikTok influencers like this in Birmingham, United Kingdom for you to pitch.
 profiles:
   - username: "shellzmuzic"
     fullname: >-